Modeling and analysis of HetNet interference using Poisson Cluster Processes

 A novel multi-hop body-To-body routing protocol for disaster and emergency networks

-Ben Arbia, Dhafer; Alam, Muhammad Mahtab; Attia, Rabah; Ben Hamida, Elye ( Institute of Electrical and Electronics Engineers Inc. , 2016 , Conference Paper)In this paper, a new multi-hop routing protocol (called ORACE-Net) for disaster and emergency networks is proposed.
+Ben Arbia, Dhafer; Alam, Muhammad Mahtab; Attia, Rabah; Ben Hamida, Elye ( Institute of Electrical and Electronics Engineers Inc. , 2016 , Conference)In this paper, a new multi-hop routing protocol (called ORACE-Net) for disaster and emergency networks is proposed.
 The proposed hierarchical protocol creates an ad-hoc network through body-To-body (B2B) communication ...